When Ethics Meets Danger: Navigating Mandated Reporting with DV Survivors

 When Care Is Control: Understanding Financial Abuse in Survivors’ Lives

 What looks like protection may actually be power and control.
+Financial abuse is real and, often, very covert.
 Dear Colleague, Financial abuse is one of the least recognized forms of control in intimate partner violence.
 It often hides behind the appearance of care.
-A partner offers to manage the bills, handle the bank account, or support the household so the survivor can “focus
+A partner offers to manage the bills, handle the bank account, or

 When Care Is Control: Understanding Financial Abuse in Survivors’ Lives Read More »